gitops-tech/gitops-tech.github.io/index.md

 <img src="images/simon-avatar.png" alt="Simon" width="80" style="float:left; padding: 12px" />

-[Dr. Simon Harrer](https://twitter.com/simonharrer) is a senior consultant at INNOQ.
-As part of a [remote mob](https://remotemobprogramming.org), he fights everyday out for simple solutions with domain-driven design, fitting architectures such as microservices or monoliths, and clean code in Java, Ruby or even JavaScript.
-Most recently, he wrote the book [Java by Comparison](https://java.by-comparison.com) that helps Java beginners to write cleaner code through before/after comparisons.
+[Dr. Simon Harrer](https://twitter.com/simonharrer) is a curious person working at INNOQ who likes to share his knowledge.
+He's a serial co-author of <a href="https://java.by-comparison.com">Java by Comparison</a>, <a href="https://remotemobprogramming.org">Remote Mob Programming</a>, <a href="https://gitops.tech">GitOps</a>, and, most recently, <a href="https://datamesh-architecture.com/">Data Mesh</a>.

 [Imprint and Privacy Policy](legal.md)